selfridgeoya/selfridgeoya/README.md

-# <a href="https://www.linkedin.com/in/christ-selfridge-oya-eloi/">Selfridge Oya Eloi </a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/christ-selfridge-oya-eloi/">Selfridge Oya Eloi </a>'s IT and Cybersecurity Portfolio 🔐

 I’m passionate about cybersecurity and continuously developing my skills through hands-on projects.
 My work focuses on threat detection, vulnerability management, system hardening, and security operations.